-It’s World Mental Health Day, a day recognised across the globe as a day to raise awareness of mental health problems, with the goal of breaking the taboos and stigma associated with it.
+It’s Mental Health Awareness month, a time dedicated to raise awareness of mental health problems, with the goal of breaking the taboos and stigma associated with it.

 For those who love to question the point of raising awareness, the point is that by talking about it across the media, social media, openly in conversation with your friends, wearing it as a slogan t shirt for the day, posting a quote on instagram, writing a blog post…anything at all, even just one person may be given the courage to turn to one other person and ask for help.
 One life, if not many could be changed, improved or even saved.
 And that’s got to be worth the effort right?

 My experience of anxiety and mental health problems

 So I’m going to start with my story, of my experience of mental health problems.
 As I’m writing this I’m fine.
 I’ve got my feet up after a productive day at work, I’ve got plans for a nice dinner later and the smell of my pumpkin souffle candle wafting under my nose is very enjoyable.
 I’m fine.
 But there was a time in my life where I wasn’t fine.
 I suffered with mental health issues, mainly anxiety, in my first year of uni.
 I was never suicidal, I was never depressed, and I was never in any real danger, except inside my own head, but it was a very scary and unstable part of my life.